ControlSystemStudio/phoebus/services/save-and-restore/doc/index.rst

         }
     ]

-Restore from snapshot node
+Restore from snapshot or composite snapshot node
-""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""

-**.../restore/node?nodeId=<snapshot node id>**
+**.../restore/node?nodeId=<node id>**

 Method: POST

-This is the same as the endpoint to restore from snapshot items, however it uses snapshot items from an existing node rather than providing them explicitly.
+This is the same as the endpoint to restore from snapshot items, however it uses snapshot items from an existing snapshot node or composite snapshot rather than providing them explicitly.
 It returns the same result.

 Compare Endpoint
 ----------------